Specialist mortgage advice

 Can I get a mortgage with no deposit in the UK?

 Yes.
-Four lenders currently offer genuine 100% LTV mortgages in the UK: Skipton Building Society, Hanley Economic, Melton and April Mortgages, with rates from 5.55%.
+Five lenders currently offer genuine 100% LTV mortgages in the UK: Skipton Building Society, Hanley Economic, Melton, April Mortgages and – since 7 July 2026 – Metro Bank with a Joint Borrower Sole Proprietor product, with rates from 5.65%.
 Each has its own eligibility rules and not every applicant qualifies.

 What is the lowest 100% LTV rate available right now?

-Skipton’s Track Record Mortgage is fixed at 5.55% for 5 years with no product fee, the lowest 100% LTV rate on the UK market as of 23 June 2026.
-Skipton’s Delayed Start version starts at 5.61% and the Shared Ownership variant is 5.69%.
+Skipton’s Track Record Mortgage (TM080) is fixed at 5.65% for 5 years with no product fee, the lowest 100% LTV rate on the UK market as of 16 August 2026.
+Skipton’s Delayed Start version starts at 5.70% and the Shared Ownership variant is 5.90%.
 The deals revert to Skipton’s reversion rate (6.29%) at the end of the fix.
-Rates can change at any time, so confirm with the lender or your adviser before relying on them.
+Rates can change at any time – even on the same day – so confirm with the lender or your adviser before relying on them.

 Do I need a guarantor for a 100% mortgage?

-No. None of the four current 100% LTV lenders (Skipton, Hanley, Melton, April) requires a guarantor.
+No. None of the five current 100% LTV lenders requires a guarantor.
 That is a key difference from the pre-2008 100% products.
 Your income, credit history and (for Skipton and Hanley) your rental track record replace the traditional deposit.
+Metro Bank’s product does involve an immediate family member joining as a joint borrower – they are jointly liable for the mortgage but take no ownership of the property, which is different from a traditional guarantee.

 Do I have to prove a rental payment history?

 It depends on the lender.
 Skipton and Hanley require 12 months of documented, on-time rent payments.
-April and Melton do not require rental history, which makes them suitable for buyers living with family or in rent-free accommodation.
+April, Melton and Metro Bank do not require rental history, which makes them suitable for buyers living with family or in rent-free accommodation.

 What are the current 100% LTV mortgage rates?